jmercouris/networkt/source/scrapet/README.rst

 consider a candidate for analysis.

 #.
 Select a startup incubator/workspace/hotspot in a city we are
-   interested in studying, find their twitter username.
+   interested in studying, find their Twitter username.
 #.
 Collect a set of followers following that startup incubator, living
    in the same city.